On Chronic Pain and Disability

 In writing for her, and also being her patient (she treated me for a type of carpal tunnel), I’ve come to realize that the reason pain management is such a mess is this: muscle pathology (manifesting as myofascial pain), while being a huge aspect of pain syndromes, is inadequately addressed by the medical establishment.
 Muscle pain and disability are not treated by doctors, but referred to physical therapists and chiropractors.
 Neither group has managed to address it comprehensively – the rest of this post makes a valiant attempt to explain why.

-My mother treats myofascial pain through a well-established technique called dry needling, which, though poorly understood mechanisms, relieves the myofascial trigger point, and also promotes increased blood flow to muscles, promoting healing.
+She treats myofascial pain through a well-established technique called dry needling, which, though poorly understood mechanisms, relieves the myofascial trigger point, and also promotes increased blood flow to muscles, promoting healing.
 As the review I cited discusses, dry needling of deeper muscles is far more effective, but is avoided because it is inherently risky.
 She has managed to near-eliminate that risk by doing dry needling under ultrasound guidance, to visualize and control the needle path.

 Importantly, her ultrasound-guided dry needling technique differs almost entirely from the dry needling done in the US.
 Using ultrasound, which can detect the local twitch response elicited by a needle that is characteristic of a trigger point, she discovered that myofascial trigger points are numerous, far more so than what is currently fathomed by anyone else in the medical field.
-They are a multitude of trigger points in superficial, shallow, and deep-seated muscles.
+There are a multitude of trigger points in superficial, shallow, and deep-seated muscles.
 To effectively fix myofascial pain, one has to relieve all or most of these trigger points.
 No one seems to be taking that approach, and consequently, pain remains uncured and disability persists.

 A physiotherapist performing dry needling (images courtesy Adobe Photostock)